0xBitBuster/watch2gether-clone/README.md

 - Rate limiting everything (preferably using Redis)
 - Use Tailwind.css (Bootstrap is a big and uncompressed library)
 - Use CSP and CORS (using Helmet)
+- Use a frontend framework (React.js / Next.js) for better file seperation
 - Optional, authorization

 ## Getting Started